-Accounting & Computer Science Major
+Accounting & Computer Science

 Knowledge Areas for Accounting & CompSci Majors

-A major in accounting and compsci should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in accounting and compsci should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for Accounting & CompSci Majors